itspangler/geospatial-humanities-s2024/week/06_analysis-i/lab/lighthouses-staging.md

 When you're ready to submit the map, click **Print** at the bottom of the sidebar on the left-hand side of the screen.
 Give it a decent title, set Page Setup to `A3 Portrait` and File format to `PNG32`, and click **Export.**

 The exported file will appear in a new tab.
-Save a copy of it, name the file appropriately, and submit via Canvas, along with a Word document with answers to the questions throughout this exercise.
+Save a copy of it, name the file appropriately, and submit via Canvas, along with a Word document with answers to the questions throughout this lab.

 # **Bibliography**